cloudflare/workers-sdk/packages/quick-edit/README.md

 1. You must switch your NodeJS version to NodeJS 16 (using a tool like nvm).
 VSCode's build process requires this.
 For instance, if you use `nvm`, running `nvm use` would be enough to switch to the correct NodeJS version.
 2. Run `npm install`
 3. Run `yarn setup`, which will install dependencies, clone VSCode (currently v1.7.6), apply the patches specified in `./patches`, and symlink the top level packages within `workers-sdk`.
 4. Run `npm run dev`.
-This will start various dev servers for VSCode and `cloudflare-logic`.
+This will start various dev servers for VSCode and `quick-edit-extension`.
 Note, this takes a _long_ time to start up.
 Expect up to 3 minutes, although reloads will be much faster.

 ## Building